renovate-bot/khulnasoft-lab-_-pr-insight/docs/docs/usage-guide/automations_and_usage.md

 ```
 /review --pr_reviewer.extra_instructions="..." --pr_reviewer.require_score_review=false
 ```
-Any configuration value in [configuration file](https://github.com/KhulnaSoft/pr-insight/blob/main/pr_insight/settings/configuration.toml) file can be similarly edited.
+Any configuration value in [configuration file](https://github.com/Khulnasoft/pr-insight/blob/main/pr_insight/settings/configuration.toml) file can be similarly edited.
 Comment `/config` to see the list of available configurations.

-## PR-Insight Automatic Feedback
+## Khulnasoft Merge Automatic Feedback

 ### Disabling all automatic feedback

-To easily disable all automatic feedback from PR-Insight (GitHub App, GitLab Webhook, BitBucket App, Azure DevOps Webhook), set in a configuration file:
+To easily disable all automatic feedback from Khulnasoft Merge (GitHub App, GitLab Webhook, BitBucket App, Azure DevOps Webhook), set in a configuration file:

 ```toml
 [config]
 disable_auto_feedback = true
 ```

-When this parameter is set to `true`, PR-Insight will not run any automatic tools (like `describe`, `review`, `improve`) when a new PR is opened, or when new code is pushed to an open PR.
+When this parameter is set to `true`, Khulnasoft Merge will not run any automatic tools (like `describe`, `review`, `improve`) when a new PR is opened, or when new code is pushed to an open PR.

 ### GitHub App

-!!! note "Configurations for PR-Insight Pro"
+!!! note "Configurations for Khulnasoft Merge"
-    PR-Insight Pro for GitHub is an App, hosted by KhulnaSoft.
-So all the instructions below are relevant also for PR-Insight Pro users.
+    Khulnasoft Merge for GitHub is an App, hosted by Khulnasoft.
+So all the instructions below are relevant also for Khulnasoft Merge users.
     Same goes for [GitLab webhook](#gitlab-webhook) and [BitBucket App](#bitbucket-app) sections.

 #### GitHub app automatic tools when a new PR is opened

-The [github_app](https://github.com/KhulnaSoft/pr-insight/blob/main/pr_insight/settings/configuration.toml#L220) section defines GitHub app specific configurations.
+The [github_app](https://github.com/Khulnasoft/pr-insight/blob/main/pr_insight/settings/configuration.toml#L220) section defines GitHub app specific configurations.

 The configuration parameter `pr_commands` defines the list of tools that will be **run automatically** when a new PR is opened:
 ```toml